LukeZGD/Legacy-iOS-Kit/README.md

 - Option to **jailbreak** all 32-bit iOS devices
     - Available on iOS versions 3.1.3, 3.2.2, 4.x, 5.x, 6.x, 7.x, 8.x, 9.1-9.3.4
     - Only unsupported version is jailbreaking iPad 2 on 4.3.x
-    - There are two methods of jailbreaking: Custom IPSW and SSH Ramdisk
+    - There are three methods of jailbreaking: Backup Restore (g1lbertJB, 5.0-6.1.2 only), Custom IPSW, and SSH Ramdisk
 - Restore to iOS 10.3.3 on supported A7 devices **(OTA signed)**
 - Restore A7/A8 devices to lower iOS versions **with SHSH blobs**
     - Limited compatibility due to SEP/BB, see below